spkumar17/etcd-backup/README.md

-# etcd Backup and Restore in Kubernetes
+# 🚀 Etcd Backup and Restore: Safeguard Your Kubernetes Cluster State 🛡️

 This guide explains the process to back up and restore etcd, the key-value store that stores Kubernetes cluster data.
 The steps ensure that all critical cluster state information is preserved and can be restored in case of data loss.